-NOW THEREFORE, BE IT RESOLVED, that the CTRMA Board of Directors hereby reapproves the Investment Policy attached hereto as Attachment "A".
+NOW THEREFORE, BE IT RESOLVED, that the Board of Directors approves the Investment Policy attached and incorporated into this resolution as Attachment "A."

-Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 26th day of February, 2010.
+Adopted by the Board of Directors of the Central Texas Regional Mobility Authority on the 28th day of September, 2011.